Decoding the Myths and Realities of Hiring Tech Talent

-But the catch is, they might have missed her email, her email might have landed in spam box or may be the candidates got scared after looking at the hiring process.
+But the catch is, they might have missed her email, her email might have landed in the spam box or maybe the candidates got scared after looking at the hiring process.

-We at AirCTO also used to send test assignment after selecting profiles of the candidates but the response rate was very poor.
-What we learnt that they would prefer to have a quick introduction call with the recruiter to make sure we are on the same page — we couldn’t agree more to them.
+We at AirCTO also used to send test assignments after selecting profiles of the candidates but the response rate was very poor.
+What we learnt is that they would prefer to have a quick introduction call with the recruiter to make sure we are on the same page — we couldn’t agree more with them.

-And when 75% of the developers are not actively looking for the job but open for new opportunity then in that case, the recruiter needs to work hard to attract them.
+And when 75% of the developers are not actively looking for a job but are open to new opportunities then, in that case, the recruiter needs to work hard to attract them.

 Remember, Programmers are the most priced commodity at this point around the world.

 We need to offer them a pleasant experience once they apply for the job.
 Please note as we speak, there are many recruiters who are after these candidates.
 So, we need to stand out and help the candidates make faster decisions.
 Take them faster in our hiring funnel.